tannin15/Scouting-Report/README.md

 Public accessible link can be found at:

 pitcher-scouting-report.streamlit.app

 Enter a pitchers name to pull up their report.
 This report follows the typical layout and statistics shown by most organizations in their daily advance hitters meetings each game as close as possible.

+Statistical and plotting search is only for the 2026 MLB season currently, MiLB stats are not included.
+If a Pitcher has big league time in 2026 season but is not currently on a big league roster, the report will still be generated but will only display MLB stats

 Each report is broken down into 3 different tabs
-  - overall matchup statistics and plots over the entire season
+  - overall statistics and plots over the entire season
   - season statistics and plots vs RHHs
   - season statistics and plots vs LHHs